 Students with major scholarships (e.g. NSERC) are obviously much more likely to be accepted to the CARIS lab (provided the fit is good).

 In high school you need to continue to study math and physics through to graduation.
 These are the baseline courses needed for acceptance into programs in engineering and computer science at most universities.
-Keep up your interest by getting involved in robotics competitions and clubs like the FIRST Robotics Competition.
+Keep up your interest by getting involved in robotics competitions and clubs like the VEX Robotics Competition and the FIRST Robotics Competition.
 We would also recommend to keep your options broad in high school and undergraduate studies – courses in biology and psychology will be helpful if you are interested in biologically inspired robotics or human-robot interaction.
 In university, we suggest you major in mechanical, electrical, or computer engineering, or computer sciences.
 Some schools have a mechatronics program.
 This is highly recommended as it combines elements of all three of these programs.
 To pursue robotics at the research and development level you will need to get into a graduate degree specializing in some area of robotics.
 This requires achieving high grades in your undergraduate studies – we also strongly recommend looking for opportunities to do an internship or similar program in a university robotics lab or institute.

 Thank you for your interest in visiting our research laboratory!
 We get a large number of requests regarding kids that are excited about engineering, robotics, computer and computer science.
 To address this challenge and reach as many kids as possible, our lab participates in the following programs:

 For kids in elementary school to junior high: